zosmac/gomon-datasource/README.md

 The Magefile includes an install target that
 - copies a custom.ini configuration file to the `$GRAFANA_DIR/conf` that sets plugins:allow_loading_unsigned_plugins = zosmac-gomon-datasource
 - installs the gomon-datasource data source
-- installs the gomon-process-nodegraph dashboard
+- installs the gomon-process-node-graph dashboard
 ```zsh
 mage -v install
 ```